 Deep neural network pruning is already being applied to good effect in a range of industries where neural networks are supported by edge devices.

 Getting deep neural network pruning right is important to maximize the benefit of edge devices and the insights they can generate for neural networks.
-It may sound highly complex, but there are a number of tools and techniques that can help, including:
+It may sound very complicated, but there are several ways to do it adequately, including:

 If you feel you need support in weight pruning, then the help and advice of an expert AI and machine learning partner can be invaluable.
 Explore the Ciklum approach to data and AI today, then contact our team to find out more.